AideenM12/MotherFolklore-MS3/README.md

 Testing information can be found here in the separate [TESTING.md file](TESTING.md)

 ## Deployment
 This project was developed using [Gitpod IDE](https://gitpod.io) and pushed to Github using the in-built terminal.
-However, because Github can only host static websites it was necessary to deploy this project to heroku because it is a compatible hosting platform for a back-end focused site like MotherFolklore.
+However, because Github can only host static websites it was necessary to deploy this project to Heroku because it is a compatible hosting platform for a back-end focused site like MotherFolklore.

 This project was deployed using Heroku and stored in GitHub.